minhtuannguyen/remote-test-refresh/README.md

 #Notification

-By defining `:notify-command` you will be notified every code change has been transferred successfully to remote machine.
+By defining `:notify-command` you will be notified every time code change has been transferred successfully to remote machine.
 Currently it's tested for Mac OSX and Ubuntu.

 On Mac: